ABA League Top Scorer

 The ABA League Top Scorer, also known as the Adriatic League Top Scorer, is an award given to the Top Scorer of each season of the European regional Adriatic ABA League, which is the top-tier level professional basketball league for countries of the former Yugoslavia.

-The award has been given since the 2001–02 ABA League season.
+The official Top Scorer of the Regular Season award has been awarded since the 2020–21.
+Since then the player needs to have appeared in at least 50% the games in the Regular Season and needs to be a member of the AdmiralBet ABA League club when Regular Season ends, to be able to obtain a regular season award.